CIMR-L2PAD/.github/profile/README.md

 ## The ESA CIMR L2PAD project

-The Level-2 Product Algorithm Development (L2PAD) project is a four-years activity initiated by the European Space Agency (ESA) to prepare Level-2 algorithms and Ground Processing Prototype (GPP) for the Copernicus Imaging Microwave Radiometer (CIMR) mission.
+The Level-2 Product Algorithm Development (L2PAD) project is a four-year (2023-2027) activity initiated by the European Space Agency (ESA) to prepare Level-2 algorithms and Ground Processing Prototype (GPP) for the Copernicus Imaging Microwave Radiometer (CIMR) mission.

 <img src="./profile/static_imgs/CIMRL2PAD_logo_blue_lite.png" alt="The CIMR L2PAD logo" width="512" class="center">

 The CIMR L2PAD project is implemented by a consortium of European and Canadian partners, under the lead of the Norwegian Meteorological Institute (METNO).
-CIMR L2PAD started in November 2023, and is initially planned to last four years (2023-2027).
+CIMR L2PAD started in late 2023.

 All software, data, and algorithm documentations from CIMR L2PAD will be open, in particular the Algorithm Theoretical Basis Documents (ATBDs) and the Level-2 prototype algorithms and GPP.